Skip site navigation (1)Skip section navigation (2)

 message.

-second argument, all attachments with filenames matching that pattern
+attachments with filenames matching that pattern will be extracted.
+The

 Without any options, mu extract simply outputs the list of leaf MIME-

 parts in the message.
-Only 'leaf' MIME-parts (including RFC822 attach-
+Only `leaf' MIME-parts (including RFC822 attach-

 ments) are considered, multipart/* etc. are ignored.

-OPTIONS
+EXTRACT OPTIONS

 -a, --save-attachments

-save all MIME-parts that look like attachments.
+Save all MIME-parts that look like attachments.

 --save-all

-save all non-multipart MIME-parts.
+Save all non-multipart MIME-parts.

-only consider the following numbered parts (comma-separated
+Only consider the following numbered parts (comma-separated list).
+The

-tract without any options but only the message file.
+options but only the message file.

 --overwrite